getsentry/rfcs/text/0002-new-architecture.md

 ## Processing Pipeline

-These are long running concerns with the processing pipeline that should be adressed.
+These are long running concerns with the processing pipeline that should be addressed.

 ### Isolate Processing Pipeline out of Monolith